arjav0703/CryptoChronicles/README.md

 ## Features
 - **Interactive Timeline**: Browse through a chronological list of important events in cryptocurrency history.
 - **Event Details**: Click on any event to view detailed information about its significance and impact.
+- **Paralax Effect**: The images dynamically move as you scroll the page.

 ## Technologies Used
 - **HTML**: For structuring the web pages.